Distributed-Validators-Synctems/school-testnet-2/testnet_planning.md

 `5 points =  5000 atom for everyone who do this task.`

-- Claim reward \ commision and redelegate to DVS validator -
+- Claim reward \ commision and delegate to DVS validator -

 `5 points =  5000 atom for everyone do this task.`